knoguchi/cm-druid/README.md

 # Upgrade Druid

-In order to upgrade Druid from 0.9.2 to 0.10.0, you need Java1.8.
+The Druid 0.10, the latest release, requires Java1.8.
 Java version for Hadoop must be upgraded as well in order for the Druid batch job to run.

 - install oracle-java8
 - set Java Home in the CM "Hosts" -> "Configurations" -> "Advanced".